8 of Our Favorite European Castles

 From the fabled location of King Arthur’s birth to an ornately decorated vacation home for noble families, there’s no question that castles run the gambit of historical significance (not to mention their architectural significance).
 With that in mind, we put together a list of 8 of our favorite European castles.

 Arguably the most magnificent and romantic of all châteaux, Chenonceau spans the river and has been the home of six great ladies throughout history.
-Among them are its builder, Catherine Briconnet, who built it as a home rather than a fortification; Diane de Poitiers, the mistress of Henry II, who added the bridge between the house and the banks of the river; and Catherine de Medici, Henry’s wife.
+Among them are its builder, Katherine Briconnet, who built it as a home rather than a fortification; Diane de Poitiers, the mistress of Henry II, who added the bridge between the house and the banks of the river; and Catherine de Medici, Henry’s wife.
 Madame Dupin, who owned the château during the French Revolution, was so kind to the lower classes who lived around the château that it was allowed to survive free from the destruction suffered by many other wealthy homes.

 Not far down the Loire River, Villandry is home to spectacular geometric-shaped gardens with their zigzagging hedges, flowerbeds, vegetable plots and a swan-filled lake.
 The château itself, has a wonderful collection of paintings, lovely rooms and the magnificent gilded ceiling imported from Toledo, Spain.

-Surrounded by a moat, it dates back to the 1550’s.
+Surrounded by a moat, the Broughton Grange Castle and gardens dates back to the 1550’s.
 The grand interiors were featured in the BBC production of Wolf Hall, and the manicured gardens are some of the country’s finest.
 What better setting to pause for an elegant afternoon tea?

-Even if the name isn’t familiar, you’ll recognize the distinctive profile of this magnificent ruin on the shores of Loch Ness.
+Even if the name isn’t familiar, you’ll recognize the distinctive profile of the magnificent ruins of Urquhart Castle on the shores of Loch Ness.
 Built in the early 13th Century, it sits on a fine headland near the stretch of the loch where many of the reputed Nessie sightings occurred.

 Located in the heart of a forest, where the French sovereigns used to hunt, Chateau de Chambord is one of France’s most recognizable castles, with a combination of French medieval and classical Renaissance architecture.
 The centerpiece of the chateau is the double spiral staircase that spans three floors.
-It is rumored to have been designed by Leonardo da Vinci himself
+It is rumored to have been designed by Leonardo da Vinci himself.

 The Sintra region was long a favorite site for royal retreats, estates and castles.
 The most stellar example is Pena National Palace.
 You’ll be delighted by this treasure of the Romanticist style with beautiful exterior views of its soaring jumble of red, ocher and pink towers.